Seattle School Board announces 3 finalists for superintendent

 The Seattle School Board has announced three finalists for superintendent of the state’s largest school district.

-The finalists are Denise Juneau, Andre Spencer and Jeanine Kerr Swift.
+The finalists are Denise Juneau, Andre Spencer and Jeanice Kerr Swift.

 Juneau is the former Montana superintendent of public instruction.
 She was the first Native American woman elected to statewide office when she won her first term in 2008.